juev/awesome-stars/README.md

 - [evald24/vscode-extensions-profiles](https://github.com/evald24/vscode-extensions-profiles) – Lets you create profiles to include the selected extensions in the desired project.
 - [silverbulletmd/silverbullet](https://github.com/silverbulletmd/silverbullet) – Markdown as a platform
-- [teaxyz/cli](https://github.com/teaxyz/cli) – the next generation, cross‐platform package manager
+- [teaxyz/cli](https://github.com/teaxyz/cli) – the next-generation, cross‐platform package manager
 - [lynchjames/note-refactor-obsidian](https://github.com/lynchjames/note-refactor-obsidian) – Allows for text selections to be copied (refactored) into new notes and notes to be split into other notes.
 - [undergroundwires/privacy.sexy](https://github.com/undergroundwires/privacy.sexy) – Open-source tool to enforce privacy & security best-practices on Windows and macOS, because privacy is sexy 🍑🍆
 - [outline/outline](https://github.com/outline/outline) – The fastest knowledge base for growing teams.
 Beautiful, realtime collaborative, feature packed, and markdown compatible.